Empowering Educators. Inspiring Future Innovators.

 Spring Conferences: The Conversations Shaping STEM Education

 This spring, MMSA staff carried ideas, research, and educator expertise developed in Maine into conversations taking place across the country.
-From local gatherings in Presque Isle to national conferences in California, they shared lessons learned through our Maine-based programs while bringing new perspectives back to the educators and communities they serve.
 Continue Reading

 “Joyful, Meaningful Math” Initiative for Early Learners Launches